Skip to content

 By Fakir Osman, Head of Trading Standards, Business Support and Innovation

-In order to make the best use of our resources, we focused on five priority areas during 2023-24:
+It has been another busy year in Heart of the South West Trading Standards Service (HotSW TS).
+In order to make the best use of our resources, we focused on five priority areas during 2024-25:

 • Scams